devops329/devops/instruction/awsRoute53/awsRoute53.md

 ## What to do if your domain name doesn't work

 There are lots of possible reasons why your domain name is not working.
 The following are the most common reasons.
+Make sure you don't have multiple hosted zones.
+You pay $0.50 a month for each one.

 ### You didn't verify